Lecture 5

 B) The Second Step in Kant's Argument (or Problems with Kant's absolutism)

-• Max2: I will lie, period.
+MaxKant2: I will lie, period.

+Kant's give no argument for that.
+And this is a very serious problem for his view.
 Contemporary Kantians tend to consider much more complex maxims (that allow for exceptions) and their generalizations.
 The mai point is that both the "root" of the maxim and the "qualifications" (stating the exceptions) must be universalizable.

 CATEGORICAL IMPERATIVES THE SECOND FORMULATION (THE FORMULA OF RESPECT)

-Kant claims, in addition, that we (and, in general, all rational beings) cannot help but to think of ourselves (and, more generally, of our rational nature) as an end in itself.
+Kant claims, that we (and, in general, all rational beings) cannot help but to think of ourselves (and, more generally, of our rational nature) as an end in itself.
 Thus, the existence of rational nature provides grounds for another formulation of the categorical imperative:

 "The ground of this principle is that rational nature exists as an end in itself.
 Man necessarily thinks of his own existence in this way; thus far it is a subjective principle of human actions.
 Also every other rational being thinks of his existence by means of the same rational ground which holds also for myself, thus it is at the same time an objective principle from which, as a supreme practical ground, it must be possible to derive all laws of the will.
 The practical imperative, therefore, is the following: Act so that you treat humanity, whether in your own person or in that of another, always as an end and never as a means only."
 (Immanuel Kant, "The Categorical Imperative", emphasis added)